+May I feel healthy and strong.
 May I feel safe and loved.
 I hope I feel peace of mind.

-I hope I show myself kindness today.

-Take a few moments to sit quietly and notice what it feels like to practice kind thoughts for yourself.
+- I hope I show myself kindness today. - Take a few moments to sit quietly and notice what it feels like to practice kind thoughts for yourself.

-Allow a few moments of silent practice.
+All a few moments for silent practice.